 Yet he decided that the damage would be worth the chance to relieve himself of a burden — not just Cleveland’s, but his own — for something that looked like a better deal.
 Here it’s at least hard to hate if it isn’t hard to judge.
 We’re talking about a twenty-five year old who’s spent his whole life in Northeast Ohio (as Henry Abbott put it, he’s been “paying the bills for the Cavaliers, in no small way, for years”) going to South Beach to play with not one but two perrenial All-Stars, at least one if not two top-ten talents with whom he’s long been good friends.
 If LeBron’s primary concern really was that he’d end up “31 years old, with bad knees and no title,” one can at least understand why he’d think that playing with Bosh and Wade for six years would at least keep him from ending up in that place, even if his legacy would end up meaning something less as a result.

 Which gets to the saddest part about all of this.
 Not that LeBron made such an apparently shortsighted decision, but that he might have made that decision out of fear.
-Not just the decision itself, but the incredibly ugly way it all went down makes that conclusion hard to escape.
+Not just the decision itself, but the incredibly ugly way it went down makes that conclusion hard to escape.
 Throughout the entire process, including his last three seasons in Cleveland, LeBron looked like nothing if not a man without guidance.
 “A sad, lost robot” until the end.

 Besides triple-doubles, MVP awards, and second-round playoff appearances, it’s been the only other reported constant during LeBron’s time in Cleveland; nobody could seem to look LeBron in the eye and get through to him with meaningful criticism.
 The kid went almost immediately from homeless to a nine-figure multi-millionaire with unprecedented power, apparently on nothing but his own talent, practically raised by the game of basketball itself.
 If nobody close to LeBron could act toward him with more regard for anything bigger than how LeBron himself might react, how could anyone have expected LeBron himself to act in any other way?

-Now consider that the one man who might have been in the best position to do that failed; that Dan Gilbert’s now-infamous (disastrous?) reaction to LeBron’s decision reveals more than anything Gilbert’s own failure to deliver the leadership that LeBron seems to have so desperately needed.
+Now consider that the one man who might have been in the best position to do that failed; that Dan Gilbert’s already-infamous (disastrous?) reaction to LeBron’s decision reveals more than anything Gilbert’s own failure to deliver the leadership that LeBron seems to have so desperately needed.
 ESPN’s Chris Broussard has laid out the case: